yoavz/EDAN20-lab2/README.md

-Lab 2: Manual Rules something
+Lab 2: Extracting noun groups using manually written rules
 ======================
 Report by ***Yoav Zimmerman*** for EDAN20 Fall 2014